 When will I get my refund?

 If you have accepted more financial aid than is needed to cover tuition, you may be owed a refund, which you may use for living expenses (rent, food, clothing, books, etc).
 Aid is scheduled to disburse approximately 10 days prior to the start of your classes.
-You may view your anticipated disbursement date on your Net Partner under the “Disbursements” tab.
-If you are owed a refund, that should become available 7-10 business days after your aid disburses.
+You may view your anticipated disbursement date on your Net Partner under the “Disbursements” screen.
+If you are owed a refund, that should become available 7-10 business days after your aid disburses and is processed by the Office of the Registrars.
 This refund will be issued in a paper check unless you have set up eRefunds on your WebSTAC.
 To set up eRefunds through WebSTAC, go to “Billing and Bear Bucks”>”eRefunds.”

 How do I receive a billing statement?